AnyChart/docs.anychart.com/Gantt_Chart/DataGrid_and_Timeline.md

 dataGrid.rowEvenFill('#8a2be2 .4');
 ```

-Use these methods to change the rows fill color of the main chart plot:
+<br>Use these methods to change the rows fill color of the main chart plot:

 <table>
 <tbody>